 I also go to meetings, for the same reason people celebrate Easter or Passover or any holiday, and for the same reason they go to coffee houses and dog parks and book clubs and yoga studios: because I’m part of the tribe of Homo sapiens, and the desire for community is practically encoded in my cells.
 Because my heart needs to be around other beating hearts.
 Because cracking my chest open helps me exchange a little more love, which plugs my life into a great big socket of power.

 [This site is free.
-If it helps you, please pass it on by using the buttons to share on social media.]
+If it helps you, please like, share, repost.]

 I am in Washington for this awesomegovernment fellowship.
 A bunch of seasoned public speakers are teaching me how to speak in front of audiences.
 They’re putting me in front of huge camera lenses and telling me, “Talk.”
 And I am!
 It’s surprising.
 I can do this.
 I can do it largely because I’m sober.
 Also, they note, because I’m willing to try.